 What is Rudy Giuliani's net worth in 2023?
 Here's a look into his assets amid defamation trial.

-The election workers, Ruby Freeman and her daughter, Wandrea "Shaye" Moss, should be awarded $24 million each in damages from Giuliani, their attorney argued on Thursday.
-Giuliani was earlier found liable for several defamation claims against them, and the jury on Friday afternoon was deliberating on the damage amount.
+A jury of eight Washington, D.C., residents ruled Giuliani must pay $148 million to the election workers, Ruby Freeman and her daughter, Wandrea "Shaye" Moss.
+Their attorneys had asked the jurors to award $24 million each in damages.
+Giuliani was earlier found liable for several defamation claims against them.

+The jury on Friday said the former mayor must pay $16.2 million to Freeman and $17 million to Freeman, as well as $20 million to each for emotional distress and an additional $75 million in punitive damages.

+In arguments before the jury entered deliberations on Thursday, Giuliani's attorney had said that paying the requested $48 million "will be the end" of him financially.

 The case pits two election workers against a man who was once dubbed "America's mayor" for his role leading New York after 9/11.
 In the years following the terrorist attack, he scored lucrative speaking gigs and a $3 million book contract, while also leading a high-priced lobbying firm.